stablekernel/aqueduct/docs/docs/db/executing_queries.md

 ### Updating Data with a Query

-Updating rows with a `Query<T>` is similar to inserting data, in that you set the `values` of a `Query<T>` for data you want to change.
-The type parameter for the `Query<T>` indicates which entity - and therefore which database table - will get updated when the query is executed.
+Updating rows with a `Query<T>` is similar to inserting data: you set the `Query.values` for properties you want to change.
+The type parameter for the `Query<T>` indicates which database table will get updated when the query is executed.

 An update query can - and likely should - be restricted to a single row or subset of rows.
-This is done by configuring the `where` property of a `Query<T>` - which gets translated into the *where clause* of the SQL command.
+This is done by configuring the `Query.where` property - which gets translated into the *where clause* of the SQL command.
 Here's an example:

 ```dart
 // A Query that will change any user's whose name is 'Bob' to 'Fred'